anamritraj/livecovid.in-webapp/README.md

 If you feel any information is missing or there is any error, please feel free to create [an issue](https://github.com/anamritraj/livecovid.in-webapp/issues/new) or reach out to me directly on [Twitter](https://twitter.com/anamritraj) and I would be happy to assist.

+## Credits

+This would not have been possible without the awesome guys at https://github.com/covid19india.
+I was initially scraping the MoHFW website, but then I got to know about them and since then this project internally calls their API.
+They are doing really awesome work maintaining a crowdsorced data-base of patients.
+Thanks to them for all the hard work!

 ## Meta

 Anand – [@anamritraj](https://twitter.com/anamritraj) | [https://anandamritraj.in](anandamritraj.in)